 Where is pepper cultivated?

 Black pepper (Piper nigrum) is the dried berries of the perennial vine of the family Piperaceae.
 Black pepper is cultivated in hilly regions of Kerala, Karnataka, Tamil Nadu & North eastern states.
 Black pepper takes about 7 - 8 months to reach full maturity after flowering.
 The harvested berries are piled up in heaps to initiate enzymatic browning that results in oxidation of phenolic compounds by atmospheric oxygen.
-The berries are detached from the stalk by trashing and allowed to sun dry on flat surface.
-The drying step reduces moisture and helps avoids mould formation.
+The berries are detached from the stalk by thrashing and allowed to sun dry on flat surface.
+The drying step reduces moisture and helps avoids mold formation.
 The uniform colour of the black pepper can be ensured by blanching.
 The mature berries are dipped in boiling water for a minute before drying.